-For non Slavic nations the word Ljubljana is not easy to pronounce.
-Italians and Spanish have shortened it to Lubiana, while Austrians and Germans rarely name it Laibach nowdays.
+For non Slavic nations the word Ljubljana is maybe a bit more difficult to pronounce.
+Italians and Spanish have shortened it to Lubiana, Czechs write it Lublaň, while Austrians and Germans rarely name it Laibach nowdays.

 What does “Ljubljana” mean?
 The origin of the name Ljubljana is not entirely clear.
 Historians have not been in accord about it, though presumably, it roots even to the pre-Roman times.